 After the first year of the MMSI program, partner institutions had two key takeaways.
 Among minority male students:

 - Racial/Ethnic Gaps in Persistence Decreased - Persistence gaps between white and minority male students decreased.
 Minority male persistence rates are closer to white male persistence rates than previously noted.
-This is good news, possibly pointing to evidence that the use of Aviso Engage through MMSI helped mitigate the negative impact of the pandemic on minority male persistence rates.
+This is good news, possibly pointing to evidence that the use of Watermark Student Success & Engagement (formerly Aviso Engage) through MMSI helped mitigate the negative impact of the pandemic on minority male persistence rates.

 That being said, part of the disappearance in the gap is due to improved minority male performance, but in some cases also decreasing white male performance.